repobee/repobee/docs/fundamentals.rst

 Terminology
 ===========
-Some terms occur frequently in ``gits_pet`` and are best defined up front.
+Some terms occur frequently in ``repomate`` and are best defined up front.
-Some of the descriptions may not click entirely before reading the :ref:`Getting-Started` section, so quickly browsing through these definitions and re-visiting them when needed is probably the best course of action.
+Some of the descriptions may not click entirely before reading the :ref:`userguide` section, so quickly browsing through these definitions and re-visiting them when needed is probably the best course of action.

 * *Target organization*: The GitHub Organization_ related to the current course